bigcode-project/bigcode-evaluation-harness/docs/README.md

 #### PAL - Program-aided Language Models

-In PAL,Large Language Model solves reasoning problems by generating reasoning chains with code.
+In PAL, Large Language Models solve reasoning problems by generating reasoning chains with code.
 PAL datasets that are currently supported:

 * [GSM8K](https://huggingface.co/datasets/gsm8k) - Grade School Math 8K
 * [GSM-HARD](https://huggingface.co/datasets/reasoning-machines/gsm-hard) - Created by replacing the numbers in the questions of GSM8K with larger numbers

-Model is prompted with few shot examples of questions and reasoning steps as code.
-Following the prompt, Model is expected to generate reasoning steps for a new question as code.The code is executed to get the model predicted answer to the solution.
+The model is prompted with few-shot examples of questions and reasoning steps as code.
+It then generates reasoning steps for a new question as Python code, which is executed to get the model's predicted answer.

-PAL uses two types of few shot evaluation -
+PAL uses two types of few-shot evaluation -

-- `greedy` - samples one generation by greedy decoding and evaluated against reference answers
+- `greedy` - samples one generation by greedy decoding and evaluates against reference answers
 - `majority_voting` - samples k (k=40 in paper) generations and takes majority voted answer to evaluate against the reference.

 **Task signature** : `pal-{dataset_name}-{evaluation_type}` (eg: `pal-gsm8k-greedy`,`pal-gsmhard-majority_voting`)